mcosovic/JuliaGrid.jl/docs/src/tutorials/acOptimalPowerFlow.md

 𝚯 = analysis.voltage.angle
 ```

-By accessing these vectors, you can analyze and utilize the optimal power flow solution for further studies or operational decision-making in the power system.
+By accessing these vectors, you can analyze and use the optimal power flow solution for further studies or operational decision-making in the power system.

 ---